J35P312/Assemblatron/README.md

 #De novo assembly

 Assemblatron has been tested using 10X supernova output, the "raw" fasta file has been found to give the best results (high sensitivity).
+The aligned FermiKit  output works well with Assemblatron aswell.
+Such file can be created using FermiKit or the runFermi.py wrapper